nschonni/cordova-docs/articles/test/unit-test-04-chutzpah.md

 #Using the Chutzpah test runner with a Cordova App project

+> The sample for this and the next topic is [chutzpah-jasmine-vs](https://github.com/Microsoft/cordova-samples/tree/master/unit-testing/chutzpah-jasmine-VS) in the cordova-samples repository on GitHub.

 For this section you’ll need to have the Visual Studio Tools for Apache Cordova installed.
 If necessary, restart Visual Studio’s installer, press **Modify**, check the box for **Cross-Platform Mobile Development > HTML/JavaScript (Apache Cordova)**, and press **Update**.

 Now create a new project and pull in the unit and unit test code from the [Basic Testing topic](unit-test-03-basic-testing.md):